-Paul is Senior Worldwide Creative Cloud Evangelist for Adobe where he is passionate about helping designers build compelling content using their creativity and new technology.
-Whether it’s using 3D printing, touch devices, or building cutting-edge web and mobile experiences.
+As Principal Worldwide Creative Cloud Evangelist for Adobe, Paul is passionate about empowering designers to create compelling content using their creativity and new technology.
+Whether it’s traditional graphic design and branding, 3D printing, or compelling web and mobile experiences.

 Paul is an ESFP, always willing to make happy accidents that (hopefully) lead to brilliant work.

 Colorado Institute of Art interview with Shawna Higel.